emp3ror/mjt.com.np/content/posts/tech/email-grandpa-of-messaging.md

 tags = ["email"]
 draft = false
 author = "admin"
+emoji= true
 +++

 We all have been getting email, sending email, some simple ones, some fancy html ones...
-Recently I tried to create responsive email for my work and here's my journey of creating an email.
+Recently I tried to create responsive email for work and here's my journey of creating an email.

-First I tried to use [MJML](https://mjml.io/) tool, I couldn't change email's main content width... mjml takes 600px width by default and our design has 800px, also had to change css styles, instead of reading docs, i tried being hackies and after failing, I thought, whatever I know html/css3 pretty well, I will do it without using any tool, the pride me awoke ;)
+First I tried to use [MJML](https://mjml.io/) tool, I couldn't change email's main content width... mjml takes 600px width by default and our design has 800px, also had to change css styles, didn't dive much into docs and example, i tried being hackies and after failing, I thought, whatever I know html/css3 pretty well, I will do it without using any tool, the pride of me awaken ;)

 Well nothing big, converted design to html template and send to my email, the gmail... ohooo finished, perfect...

 ##### - Rise of inline css

-oh no, gmail doesnt support class, dammit, I will take back that perfect :P
+oh no, gmail doesnt support class, dammit, I will take back that perfect :stuck_out_tongue_winking_eye:

 `Inspect element` -> gmail adds extra character to class so style was not working

-looking around google searches and stackoverflow, I figure out we need add inline styles that element... so I used [https://htmlemail.io/inline/](https://htmlemail.io/inline/) for adding styles to that element according the class.
+looking around google searches and stackoverflow, I figure out we need to add inline styles that element... so I used [https://htmlemail.io/inline/](https://htmlemail.io/inline/) for adding styles to that element according the class (generated inline css).

 ##### - Rise of fixed width